 The goal of the music program at Tandem Friends School is to provide an opportunity for all students to participate in music at a level suited to their capabilities.
 There are three areas of concentration: vocal, instrumental, and general music education.
-All music performance classes perform in our Winter and Spring Concerts.

 Fifth grade music introduces students to rhythm, melody and harmony through use of voice, percussion, drum, and Orff instruments (xylophone and metaliphone).
 This is a performance-oriented class with an emphasis on ensemble work.
 Students who already practice an instrument are encouraged to integrate their playing with the ensemble.
 The class will focus on reading music, composition, improvisation, music theory, ear training, and exploring the science and history of music.
 Sixth grade music continues to build on the skills learned in fifth grade, as does seventh grade music.